SonidoCristalino/IngenieriaSoftwareI/README.md

 # IngenieriaSoftware
-Ingeniería de Software I - UNAJ 2C 2020
+Ingeniería de Software I - UNAJ 2do Cuatrimestre 2020

 ---